pyloid/pyloid/README.md

-# pylon-app 👋
+# Pyloid 👋

-Pylon is the Python backend version of Electron and Tauri, designed to simplify desktop application development.
+Pyloid is the Python backend version of Electron and Tauri, designed to simplify desktop application development.
 This open-source project, built on **QtWebEngine** and **PySide6**, provides seamless integration with various Python features, making it easy to build powerful applications effortlessly.

 ![example image](example.png)

-## 🚀 Why pylon-app?
+## 🚀 Why Pyloid?

-With pylon-app, you can leverage the full power of Python in your desktop applications.
+With Pyloid, you can leverage the full power of Python in your desktop applications.
 Its simplicity and flexibility make it the perfect choice for both beginners and experienced developers looking for a Python-focused alternative to Electron or Tauri.
 It is especially optimized for building AI-powered desktop applications.

 ## Key Features 🚀